petersk8/wsServerLogs/README.md

 # wsServerLogs
-Websockets loger, listen to messages and then logs in to console.
+Websockets loger, listen to messages and then logs the in console.
+Used mostly as a remote debuging tool.

 ## How to Use